graysky2/ovpngen/README.md

 	 tcp > $CLIENT.ovpn
 ```

-The resulting foo.ovpn can be edited if desired.
+The resulting foo.ovpn may need to be edited.
 Pay attention to the commented lines!

 ### Credit
 Majority of the credit goes to the script's original author, [trovao](https://github.com/trovao).
 His version can be found [here](https://gist.github.com/trovao/18e428b5a758df24455b).